hannutt/Stocks-and-dividends-database/README.md

 Files:
-Osinkotietokanta.php is a main file that contains input fields and function buttons. stocks.sql is a sql-file which includes information on stocks, dividends and recommendations.
+Osinkotietokanta.php is a main file that contains input fields and function buttons. stocks.sql is a sql-file which includes information on stocks, dividends and recommendations. tietokantayhteys.php is a .Php-file which opens a connection between the main file and the database.